ccunningham2434/cis237assignment1/README.md

-# Assignment 1 - Review of C# Basic Concepts and Introduction to Git
+﻿# Assignment 1 - Review of C# Basic Concepts and Introduction to Git

 ## Due 02-01-2016

-## Author
+## Author Chad Cunningham

 ## Description